 Then continues to Iceland’s gorgeous South Coast, where waterfalls abound, the beaches are dyed black and the cliff faces are dotted by spectacular basalt sea stacks.
 It is a place of myth and legend, where Norse mythology comes alive and birds swoop above your head after nesting in the spectacular cliffs.
 It is also home to a number of huge glaciers, which you will explore with a certified tour guide during your stay.

-It then pushes deeper into Iceland’s more remote places, taking you through otherworldly landscapes, charming villages, crystalline fjords, capricious volcanoes, multi-colored crater lakes and much, much more.
-By the end of the tour you will be amazed by the diversity of Iceland’s wildlife, with Viking horses, wild reindeer, playful seals and adorable puffins, but a few of the creatures that you will encounter.
-Perhaps the most spine-tingling is the chance to see whales playing in their natural habitat.
-The tour is also perfect for those who like to relax, with the chance to soak in some of Iceland’s incredible geothermal pools.
+It then pushes deeper into Iceland's more remote places, taking you through otherworldly landscapes, charming villages, crystalline fjords, capricious volcanoes, multi-colored crater lakes and much more.
+By the end of the tour you will be amazed by the diversity of Iceland's wildlife, with Viking horses, wild reindeer, playful seals, and adorable puffins, but a few of the creatures that you will encounter.
+The tour is also perfect for those who like to relax, with the chance to soak in some of Iceland's incredible geothermal pools.
 The land of fire and ice has something to cater to each and every taste and we guarantee that this incredible tour will provide you with memories that will last a lifetime.